 The OPEC Fund for International Development (OFID) firmly believes that access to reliable, affordable, economically viable, socially acceptable and environmentally sound energy services is crucial for developing countries.
 In this context, OFID has recognised the importance of mini-grids and is giving strong priority to encouraging the private sector involvement in this market.

-ARE was awarded grant funding of USD 990,000 mio. by OFID in July 2015, to provide de-risking mechanisms for business ventures to facilitate the deployment of hybrid energy mini-grids for affordable and sustainable energy services.
+Through grant funding of USD 900,000 provided by OFID, ARE could match the grant with the same amount of private sector investment.
+This project pipeline was waiting for such de-risking mechanisms for business ventures which facilitated the deployment of hybrid energy mini-grids for affordable and sustainable energy services.

-In Blendio, in the Sikasso Region of southern Mali, ACCESS S.A.R.L. will install a hybrid mini-grid that includes a 32 kWp PV plant and a 68 kW diesel genset, serving 300 households and 40 productive users.
+- In Blendio, in the Sikasso Region of southern Mali, ACCESS S.A.R.L. installed a solar park of 55 kWp and a genset of 68 kW serving 200 households and 20 productive users.

 - In Jharkhand, India, Association Mlinda installed three hybrid mini-grids in three rural villages (Narotoli, Sahitoli, Pasanga), with a capacity of 69.5 kWp each with a 7.5 kW diesel genset.
 In total, 358 households, 57 productive users and 61 commercial outlets connected.